O.K. Corral hearing and aftermath

 The Earps were freed from jail, but the blood feud between the lawmen and their friends and the Cowboys and their allies escalated.
 On December 14, Justice Spicer received a threatening letter from "a miner" who threatened to kill him and told him to leave Tombstone.
 On the same day, someone tried to kill Tombstone Mayor John Clum, who was a member of the Citizens Safety Committee and publisher of The Tombstone Epitaph that had consistently supported the Earps.
 On December 28, 1881, Virgil Earp was ambushed and hit by a shotgun round that crippled his left arm.
 The Earps thought they knew who the perpetrators were, but witnesses provided alibis for them.
 On March 18, Morgan was killed while playing billiards.
 An assassin shot him through the window of a door that opened up into an alley.
 A bullet intended for Wyatt struck close above his head.
 Once again, the Earps believed they knew the men responsible, but the testimony of a key witness was inadmissible and the Cowboys were not charged.

 Wyatt assumed Virgil's duties as Deputy U.S. Marshal for eastern Pima County.
 He concluded that he could not rely on the courts for justice and decided to take matters into his own hands.
 He believed that the only way to deal with the Earp's enemies was to kill them.
 He assembled a federal posse that intercepted Frank Stilwell laying in wait near the train station in Tucson and killed him.
-They then scoured the countryside looking foothers they believed responsible.
+They then scoured the countryside looking for others they believed responsible.
 During early April 1882, Wyatt and his posse tracked down and killed Florentino "Indian Charlie" Cruz, Curly Bill Brocius, and Johnny Barnes, three of the men they believed were responsible for their brothers' ambush and murder.
 The ride for vengeance came to be called the Earp Vendetta Ride.
 Five of the Earp party were wanted on a warrant for killing Frank Stilwell, and they left Arizona Territory and never returned.